 Squick: Specifically pedophilia and Torgo's creepy attempts to hit on Margaret.
 And that couch in the Master's living room, which the restoration showed was actually quite filthy and stained.

 They Wasted a Perfectly Good Plot: Manos could have been really disturbing, if you look at the core plot or the idea behind them.
 You're lost in the desert, and the only person willing to take you and your family for the night is twitchy yet well-meaning, except when he randomly begs you to leave.
 It gets worse from there.

 Uncanny Valley: Debbie was dubbed over by someone who clearly wasn't a little girl.
-It's rumored that the little girl playing her cried when she first watched the dub, and one can hardly blame her.
+The little girl playing her cried when she first heard the dub, and one can hardly blame her.